Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 What’s the accounting treatment for loose tools?

 Business enterprises follow varied accounting treatments.
 There is no “rule” as such.
-However, one should adopt general practice.
+However, one should adopt a general practice.

 Closing Loose tools = Beginning balance + Purchases – Consumption.